 Since than, Cathy has continued to work in other areas of sub-Saharan Africa in global health research space.
 She had recently begun work at a rural school in Zambia to strengthen access and capacity.
 As she described in a note last June, “the Zambian government recently introduced a requirement for all students to be tested on ICT skills as part of the qualification to graduate.
 Unfortunately, this school has no computers at all and therefore students will be tested having never seen, touched or turned on a computer.
 I recognize that the primary mandate of reBOOT is to supply the refurbished computers to bridge the gaps in access in Canada but was hoping you could make an exception for this specific purpose.”

 Well, we did make that exception and Cathy was kind enough to share some pictures and audio recently to help us see the results and the impact.
-As Deputy Mayor Chipo Chiiya reminds us in the audio link below, barriers to basic personal computer tech turn into barriers to further education, economic opportunities and engaged and active citizenry.
+As the first gentleman in the audio reminds us, barriers to basic personal computer tech turn into barriers to further education, economic opportunities and engaged and active citizenry.

 We’re delighted that Cathy reached out back in 2016, and we look forward to working together in the future!